How To Drain A Hot Tub - 5 Ways to Empty, Clean & Refill your Hot Tub

 Utilising The Wrong Tools For Cleaning

-You are expected to use the appropriate tools to clean your hot tub.
+Always use the appropriate tools to clean a hot tub.
 You can damage hot tub filters by using a pressure washer to clean them.
-Instead of that, you can use a drainage hose to get the job done.
+Instead, use a drainage hose to get the job done.

-Domestic hot tubs give you the soothing and relaxing experience that anybody would crave.
-Make sure you give your spa the little TLC it deserves as it is always working to make sure that you get the relaxation you need.
+Domestic hot tubs give you a soothing and relaxing experience that anybody would crave.
+Make sure you give your tub/spa the little TLC it deserves so that it always provides you with the relaxation you need.

-Regularly drain the water, clean out the filter compartment, and then refill it with clean water.
-This is so that you can spend more of your time enjoying a nice soak rather than on maintenance.
+Regularly drain the water, clean the filter compartment, and refill the tub with clean water.
+Some regular care will let you spend more time enjoying a nice soak rather than worrying about expensive maintenance services.

-Instead of using your drain valve, you can drain your hot tub faster by using a submersible pump.
-The speed at which your tub drains is dependent on the pump's flow rate.
-You can opt for one that drains up to 30 gallons of water per minute.
-There is also a sensor on the submersible pump that turns it off when the spa is completely drained.
+Instead of using the drain valve, you can drain a hot tub faster by using a submersible pump.
+The speed at which your tub drains depends on the pump flow rate.
+Some pumps can drain up to 30 gallons of water per minute.
+Usually, a sensor on a submersible pump turns it off when the spa is completely drained.

-We do not recommend that you drain your hot tub into a septic tank as the system is not made to handle that much water.
-Draining hot tub water into the septic tank will stir the solids and push them out to the drain pipes, making them clog and fail.
+We do not recommend that you drain hot tub water into a septic tank as the system is not made to handle that much water.
+Draining hot tub water in this way will agitate the solids and push them along the drain pipes, clogging them.

-It is simple and easy to empty your hot tub.
-You can use the hot tub drain valve located at the bottom of the spa.
-Alternatively, you can use a standard garden hose or submersible pump to drain out the water.
+It is simple and easy to empty a hot tub.
+You can use the hot tub drain valve at the bottom of the spa.
+Alternatively, use a standard garden hose or submersible pump to drain the water.

-Depending on the size of your hot tub and the method you use to drain, it could take you anywhere from one hour to two hours.
+Depending on the size of the hot tub and the method you use to drain, it could take anywhere from one hour to two hours.

-If you will not enter your hot tub during the winter months, then it would be a nice idea to drain it.
-This would help prevent problems like unnecessary maintenance, algae growth, and other operating costs.
+If you have no plans to use the hot tub during the winter months, ideally, you should drain it.
+This will help prevent problems like unnecessary maintenance and algae growth.
+Plus, it reduces running costs.

-Draining your hot tub onto the lawn could be harmful to it.
-This is because there are chemicals like bromine and chlorine in the spa water that would discolour and kill your grass.
+Draining your hot tub onto the lawn or patio could be harmful.
+Tub/spa water contains chemicals like bromine and chlorine that could discolour and kill your grass or plants.

-There is no problem in leaving your hot tub empty after draining it.
-However, it is important that you drain it effectively and completely to ensure that there is no remaining water left in the hoses and pipes.
+There is no problem in leaving a hot tub empty after draining it.
+However, it is important to drain it effectively and completely to ensure there is no remaining water left in the hoses and pipes.